krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * name 2 - talk title
 * Spencer - What is the difference between GET and POST?
 * name 4 - talk title
-* name 5 - talk title
+* Christina - Introspection in Ruby
 * name 6 - talk title

 ## Thursday